Hesham-Samir93/Aflamy/README.md

 # Aflamy
-Movie website depending on API from MovieDB  with  angular
+a movie store website with MovieDp API  using Angular